Sodium nitride

-Sodium nitride is the inorganic compound with the chemical formula Na_{3}N. In contrast to lithium nitride and some other nitrides, sodium nitride is an extremely unstable alkali metal nitride.
-It can be generated by combining atomic beams of sodium and nitrogen deposited onto a low-temperature sapphire substrate.
+Sodium nitride is the inorganic compound with the chemical formula Na_{3}N. In contrast to lithium nitride and some other nitrides, sodium nitride is unstable.
 It readily decomposes into its elements:

+It can be generated by various methods.
+The instability of sodium nitride is relevant to the mechanism of action of sodium azide in airbags:

 Synthesis

-Sodium nitride can be synthesized in two different ways: by the thermal decomposition of NaNH_{2} or by the direct reaction of the elements.
-The most common way to successfully synthesize sodium nitride has been done by Dieter Fischer & Martin Jansen and Grigori Vajenine using the latter method.
-The first way is to introduce desired ratios of Na and N_{2} in gas phase separately and depositing them in a vacuum chamber on a cooled substrate, which is then heated to room temperate (298 K) to crystallize.

-The second method is to react elemental sodium with plasma activated nitrogen on a metal surface.
+It can be generated by combining atomic beams of sodium and nitrogen deposited onto a low-temperature sapphire substrate or a metal surface.
 This synthesis can be further facilitated by introducing liquid Na-K alloy to the compound with the excess liquid removed and washed with fresh alloy.
 The solid is then separated from the liquid using a centrifuge.
-However Vajenine’s method is very air-sensitive and can decompose and combust rapidly, so a pure argon environment is used.
+However Vajenine’s method is very air-sensitive and can decompose and combust rapidly, so an argon environment is used.

+Sodium nitride can be generated also by the thermal decomposition of NaNH_{2}.

 Characteristics

-Sodium nitride can be of reddish brown or dark blue color depending on the synthesis of the compound due to intrinsic properties.
+Sodium nitride can be of reddish brown or dark blue color depending on the synthetic method.
 It shows no signs of decomposition after several weeks when at room temperature.
 The compound does not have a melting point as it decomposes back into its elemental forms as demonstrated using mass spectrometry around 360 K. The estimated enthalpy of formation for the compound is +64 kJ/mol.